Title: Toretto Enterprises, INC.

 "Ah, shit.
 We've got the gala tonight."
 Dominic Toretto mentioned to his wife.
 His left thumb swiped up and down as he read the reminder email on his smartphone.
 With his right hand, he drank black coffee from a beautifully, handpainted ceramic mug.

-He stood against the kitchen island
+He stood against the kitchen island, multi-tasking between his newspaper, email and breakfast.

 "Did you now?"
 He asked, raising an eyebrow.